-Immediately following the November 13 meeting, the DCFN negotiating team drafted a new offer to the Dogribs.
-The new offer consists of a boundary line which would include all of the Horn Plateau and Birch Lake area within the Deh Cho territory, but would allow the Dogribs to continue traditional harvesting up to the so-called "Monfwi line".
-The Dogribs' only response so far to this proposal has been to propose that another meeting be held, in Rae, between the Deh Cho and Dogrib Leaderships.
-We have advised the Dogrib negotiators that the DCFNs do not see any point in any further meetings unless the Dogribs first respond to the latest Deh Cho proposal in a way which shows some flexibility.
-We require their response in writing.
-The Akaitcho have announced that they intend to take their boundary dispute with the Dogribs to court.
-I recommend that the DCFN prepare to intervene in the Akaitcho case in order to protect Deh Cho interests.
+Immediately following the November 13, 2001 meeting between the Dah Cho and Dogrib negotiating teams, the DCFN negotiating team drafted a new offer to the Dogribs.
+The new offer consists of a boundary line which would include all of the Hom Plateau and Birch Lake area within the Deh Cho territory, but would allow the Dogribs to continue traditional harvesting up to the so-called "Monfwl line".
+We have advised the Dogrib negotiators that the DCFMs do not see any point in any further meetings unless the Dogribs first respond to the latest Deh Cho proposal in a way which shows some flexibility.
+We require their response in writing: